-SAFER (Société d'Aménagement Foncier et d'Etablissement Rural) is the French rural land agency, who each year publish a report on the market for country properties and agricultural land.
+Each year SAFER (Société d'Aménagement Foncier et d'Etablissement Rural) offer an assessment of the market for rural properties and agricultural land.

 Average Prices by Department

 Nevertheless, of some interest is the following graphic they provide on average prices by department, albeit with a wide price spectrum within each range and focussed at the lower end of the market.